ADVENTVESPERS

-The Morning Office
+The Vespers Office

-To Be Observed on the Hour or Half Hour Between 6 and 9 a.m.
+To Be Observed on the Hour or Half Hour Between 5 and 8 p.m

 Scripture & Psalms